brndnmtthws/brndn-io/content/posts/good-habits-bad-habits/index.md

 health goals, I decided to eliminate it.
 In this particular case, I successfully discontinued the behavior immediately without gradual reduction.

-Cultivating positive habits provides a powerful mechanism for life improvement.
-Regular exercise represents a classic example—initially challenging to establish but relatively easy to maintain once integrated into your routine.
+Good habits make a lot of things easier.
+Exercise is the obvious example: hard to start, usually easier to keep doing once it's part of the day.
 This principle applies equally to reading, writing, meditation, or other beneficial practices.
 With exercise specifically, I personally reject the concept of scheduled rest days because they tend to multiply into extended inactivity periods.
 Instead, I find daily movement more sustainable, even if it's minimal, adjusting intensity according to energy levels and recovery needs.

-Pairing habits with consistent routines significantly strengthens them.
+Habits stick better when they have a regular place to live.
 Exercising at the same time daily or reading before bed enhances habit adherence by creating environmental and temporal cues that trigger automatic behavior.
 According to research by Phillippa Lally at University College London, habit formation typically takes